 We were disappointed to read in the press earlier this week that there were concerns about women over 40 being exploited by the IVF industry.
-The LWC’s Fertility for the Over-40s programme has been running successfully at our LWC London Bridge clinic for over five years and has proved increasingly popular.
-This is a trend that has been seen across the country with figures released by the ONS in the last fortnight showing that conception rates in women over 40 are increasing and have more than doubled since 1990.
+London Women's Clinic's Fertility for the Over-40s programme has been running successfully at our LWC London Bridge clinic for over five years and has proved increasingly popular.
+This is a trend that has been seen across the country, with figures released by the ONS in the last fortnight showing that conception rates in women over 40 are increasing and have more than doubled since 1990.

-As part of our dedicated programme for women over 40 we offer a number of treatment options including IVF Lite, IVF with Preimplantation Genetic Testing for Aneuploidy (PGT-A) and egg donation which, depending on the patient’s age and individual medical history, can be discussed with a fertility specialist to provide the best chance of having a baby.
-The clinic also offers specialist pregnancy care to patients over 40 to monitor and care for the pregnancy throughout its early stages especially for women of an older maternal age when the obstetric risks may be greater.
+As part of our dedicated programme for women hoping to achieve a pregnancy over 40, we offer a number of treatment options including IVF with Preimplantation Genetic Testing for Aneuploidy (PGT-A) and egg donation which, depending on the patient’s age and individual medical history, can be discussed with a fertility specialist to provide the best chance of having a baby.
+The clinic also offers specialist pregnancy care to patients over 40 to monitor and care for the pregnancy throughout its early stages, especially for women of an older maternal age when the obstetric risks may be greater.

-We spoke to Professor Nick Macklon, Medical Director of the LWC to understand why fertility declines and to learn more about the treatment options available to women over 40.
+We spoke to Professor Nick Macklon, Medical Director of the LWC to understand why fertility declines and to learn more about the treatment options available to women trying for a pregnancy over 40.

 Fertility for the Over-40s